GoEddie/spark-connect-dotnet/README.md

 You will need to build a plan for each of the calls you want to make but the details are all in this repo and the referenced Golang implementation.

+If you use this you can create your own `DataFrame` API wrappers for any functions you need.

 ### Inspiration

 The documentation for Spark Connect is limited at best but there is an example implementation in [GO](https://github.com/apache/spark-connect-go) and that contains examples for many of the gRPC calls to Spark so has been extremely useful.
 So thanks go to the contributors over in Golang.